 Deb Schultz never considered herself a dog person.
-When her youngest son, Chuck, turned 13, “I thought I would escape having a pet,” she admits.
-But all that changed during Chuck’s halo traction and spinal fusion procedure to address his severe kyphosis (a forward curving of the spine).
-During his seven-week inpatient stay at Gillette Children’s Specialty Healthcare, Chuck began browsing dog rescue websites.
+When her youngest son, Charlie, turned 13, “I thought I would escape having a pet,” she admits.
+But all that changed during Charlie's halo traction and spinal fusion procedure to address his severe kyphosis (a forward curving of the spine).
+During his seven-week inpatient stay at Gillette Children’s Specialty Healthcare, Charlie began browsing dog rescue websites.

 “I had a feeling he would twist my arm and we would become dog owners,” laughs Schultz, “especially when his nurses started telling him about their rescue dogs!”